-How will I know if I'm cured of
+How will I know if I'm cured of a sore throat?

 Sore throat caused by viruses is usually contagious as long as symptoms are present.
-Once the symptoms disappear, the person is usually no longer contagious and is"cured" of viral pharyngitis.
+Once the symptoms disappear, the person is usually no longer contagious and is "cured" of viral pharyngitis.
 However, the person may still be susceptible to other types of viruses that can cause pharyngitis.
 Bacterial pharyngitis usually is also contagious as long as symptoms are present but, in contrast to viral pharyngitis, antibiotics may reduce the time span of infection, and the individual becomes no longer contagious about 24 hours after taking an effective antibiotic.

-When should I contact health-care professional about
+When should I contact a health care professional about a sore throat?

-If a person has a sore throat should contact a health-care professional if they
+If a person has a sore throat should contact a health care professional if they

 - have a sore throat for more than a week,

 - if the lymph nodes are swollen and tender, and/or if the person has a high fever.

 Go to an emergency department immediately if a person develops

 Sore Throat or Strep Throat?
 How to Tell the Difference